tommagnusson/kattis-haskell/templates/journal.md

 I've learned a lot about numeric types, namely the subtle differences between `Num` and `Floating` and `Double` and `Integer` and all those.

 I've also learned somewhat about pattern matching with arrays... although I also learned that you have to be exhaustive for all possible sizes of arrays, even if those sizes are impossible given the problem definition.
+This forced me to make awkward cases like `f [] = error "impossible"` and the like.
+I don't really know how to cleanly destructure the first two elements in an array into a `Pair` or `Tuple`.

-I learned that the `!!` operator is unsafe and throws runtime exceptions, which is pretty bad for Haskell (which is supposed to catch most errors before the program is compiled even)
+I learned that the `!!` operator is unsafe and throws runtime exceptions, which is pretty bad for Haskell (which is supposed to catch most errors before the program is compiled even).